Staff & Board

 Ben Polansky – Chief Operations & Growth Officer

 Ben, a native to the Bay Area, has dedicated his professional career to empowering youth to live and fight for a more just and equitable world.
 He has 10+ years of leadership experience in education based non-profits and internet start-ups.
 Ben has worked with hundreds of high school students and designed and delivered thousands of hours of experiential education.
 He is a graduate of the University of California, Santa Barbara and has been recognized for his work as an educator by the San Francisco Human Rights Commission and the San Francisco Giants.
 He is the founder of the Brave New Travelers Youth Scholarship fund and has traveled, lived, worked and learned on 5 continents and over 40 countries.
-He currently lives with his wife in Oakland, Ca where he travels vicariously through the amazing students in Global Glimpse.
+He currently lives with his wife and young daughter in Oakland, Ca where he travels vicariously through the amazing students in Global Glimpse.

 Marcela Berrios – VP of International Programs